origo-map/origo-documentation/content/layers.md

 Property | Description
 ---|---
 `name` | the unique name of the layer used internally.
 White spaces and special characters should be avoided.
+To be able to reuse layers add after the layer name a double underscore plus a suffix to tell them apart.
 `title` | title for the layer visible to the user.
 `abstract` | short description of the layer.
 Adds a show info button to the layer in legend.
 Optional.
 `type` | type of source for the layer.
 For XYZ the type is XYZ.
 `layerURL` | path to the image tiles.
 Can be a absolute path or relative used along with the source url.
 `source` | named source of the layer.
 Can be a absolute path or relative used along with the layerURL.
 Optional if layerURL is set.
 `style` | the name of the referenced [style](#style-basics) to be used for styling the legend.
 Must be an image and if omitted a generic background map image will be used.
 `group` | group the layer belong to.
 If group is not provided it will not be included in legend.
 Optional.